London Camera Museum

 Embark on a journey through time at the London Camera Museum, a unique and historical museum located in the heart of central London, right next door to the renowned British Museum.
 Immerse yourself in the rich history of cameras while savoring a freshly brewed cup of coffee in the accompanying coffee shop that takes over the ground floor.

-The Camera Museum today is a fascinating showcase of cameras from the 19th century to the present day.
+Today, the Camera Museum is a fascinating showcase of cameras from the 19th century to the present day.
 With an estimated 40,000 different types of cameras ever made, the museum is proud to have a camera from each era on display.

 The gallery is a breathtaking experience, showing how far technology has advanced in recent years.
 In addition to being a museum, there’s a repair shop on the premises that offers services for classic camera brands such as Hasselblad, Rollei, and Canon, as well as some digital cameras.